On the positivity of the hypergeometric Veneziano amplitude: Epilogue

 We hope that this work is a first step towards the more systematic study of these new and exciting hypergeometric amplitudes, supplementing and extending the unitarity analysis of \cite{Cheung:2023adk}.

 There are many exciting and interesting avenues for future work.

-The first and most straightforward path, would be to consider performing a similar analysis for different values of $m^2_0$.
+The first and most straightforward path, would be to consider performing a similar analysis for different values of $m^2_0$, since in this work we specifically considered the case of massive scattering with $m^2_0=-1$.
 There is already numerical evidence from \cite{Cheung:2023adk} that for different values of $m^2_0$ the deformation parameter can be negative without violating the unitarity of the underlying theory\footnote{We are grateful to Grant Remmen for stressing this possibility to us.}.

 We still do not know the underlying theory of the amplitude given by \cref{eq: final}, if any.
-Taking our findings into consideration, as well as the fact that this four-point amplitude has an integral representation in terms of the Koba-Nielsen formula \cite{Cheung:2023adk}, perhaps the first and more natural place to try and look for an answer would be some $2 \rightarrow 2$ scattering process within string theory itself.
+Taking our findings into consideration, as well as the fact that this four-point amplitude has an integral representation in terms of the Koba-Nielsen formula \cite{Cheung:2023adk}\footnote{It is worthwhile noting that from the point of view of the five-point amplitude, the Koba-Nielsen formula, the fact that a careful restriction of the parameters leads to a consistent four-point amplitude does not come as a surprise.
+Truly, upon an appropriate restriction of the parameters in the original Koba-Nielsen formula, in such a way that the singularities of the resulting expression are only in $s$ and $t$ and with the choice $s \leftrightarrow t$ to account for crossing symmetry, it is expected that the result is a reasonable four-point amplitude.}, perhaps the first and more natural place to try and look for an answer would be some $2 \rightarrow 2$ scattering process within string theory itself.

 Furthermore, it is well-known that the Veneziano and the Virasoro-Shapiro amplitudes given by\footnote{We are considering the scattering of four tachyons of mass $\alpha^{\prime} m^2 = -1$ and $\alpha^{\prime} m^2 = -4$ in open and closed string theory respectively, and we are following conventions in which $\alpha^{\prime}=1$ for open strings and $\alpha^{\prime}=4$ for closed-string theory.
 We have used $s+t+u=4m^2$.}: